Skip to content

 Innovation = Invention + Market success

-Search fields are the ingredients for a good roadmap
+Innovation search fields are the ingredients for a good roadmap

-Back to the question how to derive search fields in innovation management.
+Back to the question how to derive innovation search fields in innovation management.
 As a basis for your search field you need some ingredients like a trend universe that you have linked to the time beam.
 In addition, you have to deal with the innovation of your company.

 This is easy: Analyze when your company has launched what successful innovations on the market.
 The best way to do this is to use a diagram that is used to plot the time in the X axis and the various product groups or markets in the Y axis.
 These three ingredients sum up the roadmap.